iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

     :alt: the output of the wc command with a wildcard expression used as an argument

 |br| With multiple files, ``wc`` prints information for each file (in alphabetical order), along with the total for all
 of the files.

-So, we're part of the way to our answer: we now have an idea of how many lines are in each file.
+This means that we're part of the way to our answer: we now have an idea of how many lines are in each file.
 Next, we need some way of figuring out which of these values is the largest.

 One way that we can do this is by using a **filter** (a command that takes some input, does some operation, and outputs